djpate/Kinaf-doc/01_ORM/00_Mapping.rst

     ?>

-notice that the class name is lowercase, this is needed by the bug in the php autoloading feature.
+notice that the filename is lowercase, this is needed by the bug in the php autoloading feature.